AccuWeather Alert: Heat wave in store this week

-NEW YORK (WABC) --A heat wave is in store for early this week as three consecutive days of 90s combine with the humidity to make it feel more like 100-105 degrees during the afternoon hours.
+NEW YORK (WABC) --A potential heat wave is in store for this week as three consecutive days of 90s combine with the humidity to make it feel more like 100 to 105 degrees during the afternoon hours.

 This stretch of hot weather will also lead to poor air quality.